-All states and territories provide public transport concessions to seniors, however, some jurisdictions have moved to offer free travel.
+All states and territories provide public transport concessions to seniors, however, some jurisdictions have moved to offer free or low-cost travel.

-- The ACT Government is currently trialling free public transport for people aged 70 and over during off-peak times. - The South Australian Government began offering free public transport for seniors (from 1 July 2022). - Tasmania implemented a period of free bus travel for all commuters between 28 March and 31 April to alleviate the cost of high fuel prices.
+- The Australian Capital Territory (ACT) is currently trialling free public transport for people aged 70 and over during off-peak times. - South Australia began offering free public transport for seniors (from 1 July 2022). - Tasmania implemented a period of free bus travel for all commuters between 28 March and 31 April to alleviate the cost of high fuel prices.